hathuwic/RITMO_Movesense_DataLogger/README.md

 - UI improvements

 Based on version 1.4 from Movesense, therefore this includes the option to download logged data from devices as raw SBEM files, as well as JSON.

+Currently only supports logging of IMU at 208Hz and ECG at 500Hz.
+Other combinations of sensors can be added in res ➔ valyes ➔ strings.xml (required rebuild of app from source code).